This chapter was added to the APPP in January 2020.

 It should be considered that due to there not being a government definition some organisations will categorise as APVA and some as CPVA.
 Within South Tyneside we will use CPVA to encompass children of a younger age range within intervention work and care pathways.

-Consideration should be given at all times to the level of violence for example:
+Consideration should be given at all times to the level of violence or abuse for example:

-- is the violence planned and deliberate; and
+- is the abuse planned and deliberate; and

 - not a reckless act.